martinecker/SkellyUltra/README.md

 ![Example Skelly Dashboard](ha_skelly_ultra.jpg)

+See the [Quick Start Guide](QUICK_START.md) or keep reading for detailed instructions.

 There is a companion project that provides a fully web browser-based controller here https://github.com/martinecker/SkellyUltraWebController

 ## 📑 Table of Contents